webgptorg/book/CORE.md

 ## Organization

-_(legacy name collection)_ group together jobs, workforce, knowledge, instruments, and actions into one package.
+_(legacy name collection)_ group together workflows, workforce, knowledge, instruments, and actions into one package.
 Entities in one organization can share resources (= import resources from each other).

 ## Workflow

+Represents a piece of work that has exact imput and output.

+As a programmer, you can imagine workflow as async function.

 ### Task

-Aaaa
+Task is one step in a workflow

 #### Task job